 The processor AMD A10-4600M is developed on the 32 nm technology node and architecture Trinity.
-Its base clock speed is 2.30 GHz, and maximum clock speed in turbo boost 3.20 GHz.
-The processor contains 4 processing cores supported 4 memory.
-To make a right choice for processor upgrading, please get familiar with the detailed technical specifications, characteristics and benchmark testing results.
+Its base clock speed is 2.30 GHz, and maximum clock speed in turbo boost - 3.20 GHz.
+AMD A10-4600M contains 4 processing cores.
+To make a right choice for computer upgrading, please get familiar with the detailed technical specifications and benchmark results.
+Check socket compatibility before choosing.

 AMD A10-4600M processor review - Benchmark and Specs